 About Chocolate Pretzel Bird Nests:

 One of the fun things about Chocolate Pretzel Bird Nests is that you can play around with the flavors.
-You can very easily make them pure chocolate, either milk, semi-sweet or bitter chocolate and of course, it’s just as easy to change them up to white chocolate.
+You can very easily make them pure chocolate, either milk, semi-sweet, or bitter chocolate, and of course, it’s just as easy to change them up to white chocolate.
 And I’d urge you to consider a chocolate peanut butter combo (they’ll be a bit softer and a little messy but oh, so good) if that’s your thing.
 Reece’s, I’m not sorry!

 Top your nests with any little eggs you’d like; there are so many flavors and types to choose from.
-I chose little malted milk robin’s eggs but I think I stood in the Easter candy aisle for a good 10 to 15 minutes looking over the options.
-I want this one, no that one, lol!
+I chose little malted milk robin’s eggs, but I think I stood in the Easter candy aisle for a good 10 to 15 minutes looking over the options.
+I want this one, no, that one, lol!

 Making Chocolate Pretzel Bird Nests:

-It’s good to know, too, that there isn’t any right or wrong and you can certainly riff on this recipe.
-I like just about equal amounts of chocolate and pretzels, by weight – just look at your bag of pretzels to see how many ounces it is and guestimate 12 ounces, which is the size of a bag of chocolate chips.
+It’s good to know, too, that there isn’t any right or wrong; riff off the recipe.
+Just use equal amounts of chocolate and pretzels, by weight – look at your bag of pretzels to see how many ounces it is and estimate 12 ounces, which is the size of a bag of chocolate chips.
 Then add in two tablespoons of the butter or coconut oil.
-If you’re going with peanut butter, use about three tablespoons, but cut the butter or coconut oil back to only one tablespoon.
-If you want to, you can use a lot more chocolate to get something more solid or a little less if you’d like it to look more “stick” like.

 Saving Money on Chocolate Pretzel Bird Nests: